fredtargaryen/Fragile-Glass/README.md

 * It is your responsibility to explain to your users how each fragility value is used for your tile entity, and to validate the values.
 * It is your users' responsibility to enter the fragility values correctly.

-If you want your mod to automatically add mod data, during `init` or `preInit` you can have the mod write it into a .cfg file: `fragileglassft_blocks_<name>.cfg` or `fragileglassft_entities_<name>.cfg`.
+If you want your mod to automatically add mod data, before the FMLCommonSetupEvents you can have the mod write it into a .cfg file: `fragileglassft_blocks_<name>.cfg` or `fragileglassft_entities_<name>.cfg`.
 This way you can force a collision behaviour by rewriting the file on mod initialisation.
 The mod reads from `fragileglassft_blocks.cfg` and `fragileglassft_entities.cfg` first, and the other files afterwards.
 ### Pull Requests
 Any pull requests are very welcome.
 There are currently no standards for pull requests but clean code which follows the existing patterns is appreciated.
 If you are making a new feature, message me first to see